A skillfully crafted agenda sent out in good time is the first vital step towards ensuring that a committee meeting is efficient and effective.

 If in doubt about whether the circumstances surrounding the submission of a late item are exceptional (or whether the likely outcomes for the University of not accepting the item will be a problem) talk to the Chair.
 You may occasionally be put in a position where there's little choice but to accept a late item, because the outcome for the University of not progressing it immediately would be serious.
 In such circumstances, it's good practice for the Chair to make sure that the originator is made aware that late submission has caused difficulties and that the item is only being progressed in the interests of the University.

 Avoid putting information on an agenda simply for information and noting, unless it relates directly to the committee itself (for example, information about new members).
-Agendas shouldn't be used as newsletters for committee members, faculty members or the wider University community.
+Agendas shouldn't be used as newsletters for committee members, school members or the wider University community.
 If you need to disseminate information, look for more appropriate ways of doing it ( such as through email or website information pages).

-If your committee is in the formal Senate/Academic Board/Faculty structure, you should divide your agendas into Part 1, Part 2 and Part 3 (Rule 10).
+If your committee is in the formal Senate/Academic Board/School structure, you should divide your agendas into Part 1, Part 2 and Part 3 (Rule 10).
 Part 1 contains "items for communication to be dealt with en bloc" that require no discussion or decision; Part 2 is for "en bloc" approval of the Chair's clear recommendations on routine, apparently uncontentious matters without discussion.
 Part 3 is for items which clearly warrant or require discussion.
 You'll readily identify some items as Parts 1 and 2 matters and others as Part 3 items.
 If you're unsure about the placing of an item, make a "best guess" decision for the draft agenda and discuss it with the Chair when you consider the draft together.

 In drafting a Part 2 item, frame a clear recommendation from the Chair and highlight it in the agenda so that members can readily pick it out from the text.
 For example: